khuyentran1401/data-science-template/{{cookiecutter.directory_name}}/README.md

 :white_check_mark: Create short and readable commands for repeatable tasks

-:white_check_mark: Only rerun the components of a pipeline whose dependencies change
+:white_check_mark: Rerun only modified components of a pipeline

 :white_check_mark:	Automatically document your code

-:white_check_mark:	Observe and create all runs from the UI

-:white_check_mark: Seamlessly add scheduling, notifications, caching, and retries to your code
+:white_check_mark:	Observe and automate your code

 ## Tools used in this project
 * [Poetry](https://python-poetry.org/): Dependency management - [article](https://towardsdatascience.com/how-to-effortlessly-publish-your-python-package-to-pypi-using-poetry-44b305362f9f)